PowerShell/PSScriptAnalyzer/RuleDocumentation/UseShouldProcessForStateChangingFunctions.md

 ## How

-Include the attribute `SupportsShouldProcess`, in the `CmdletBindingBinding`.
+Include the `SupportsShouldProcess` argument in the `CmdletBinding` attribute.

 ## Example